Force: Conservation

 where $k$ is the spring constant.

-For certain physical scenarios, it is impossible to model forces as being due to gradient of potentials.
-This is often due to macrophysical considerations that yield forces as arising from a macroscopic statistical average of microstates.
-For example, friction is caused by the gradients of numerous electrostatic potentials between the atoms, but manifests as a force model that is independent of any macroscale position vector.
+For certain physical scenarios, it is impossible to model forces as being due to a simple gradient of potentials.
+This is often due a macroscopic statistical average of microstates.
+For example, static friction is caused by the gradients of numerous electrostatic potentials between the atoms, but manifests as a force model that is independent of any macroscale position vector.
 Nonconservative forces other than friction include other contact forces, tension, compression, and drag.
 For any sufficiently detailed description, all these forces are the results of conservative ones since each of these macroscopic forces are the net results of the gradients of microscopic potentials.

 The connection between macroscopic nonconservative forces and microscopic conservative forces is described by detailed treatment with statistical mechanics.
 In macroscopic closed systems, nonconservative forces act to change the internal energies of the system, and are often associated with the transfer of heat.
 According to the Second law of thermodynamics, nonconservative forces necessarily result in energy transformations within closed systems from ordered to more random conditions as entropy increases.